Universal Large-order asymptotic behavior of the Strong-coupling and High-Temperature series expansions

-$\mathcal{PT}$- symmetry breaking has been investigated by noting that the Hypergeometric functions $\text{}_pF_{p-1} \left(a_1,a_2,....a_p; b_1,b-2,...b_{p-1};-\sigma z\right)$ have branch points at $-\sigma z=1$ to $-\sigma z=\infty$.
-Near the branch point $-\sigma z=1$ , the Hypergeometric function has a power law behavior from which we were able to get the exact $\nu_c$ critical exponent and a very precise value for the critical coupling.
-What is really important is that we found that the exact critical exponent can be extracted from the large-order parameters which up to the best of our knowledge is the first time to extract exact critical exponents directly from Large-order parameters.
-This prediction might open the door to directly extract exact critical exponents from obtaining the large-order behavior of a given perturbation series.
+$\mathcal{PT}$- symmetry breaking has been investigated by noting that the hypergeometric functions $\text{}_{p}F_{p-1} \left( a_{1},a_{2},....a_{p}; b_{1},b-2,...b_{p-1};-\sigma z\right) $ have branch cut starting at $-\sigma z=1$ and extends to $-\sigma z=\infty$.
+Near the branch point $-\sigma z=1$ , the hypergeometric function has a power-law behavior from which we were able to get the exact $\nu_{c}$ critical exponent and a very precise value for the critical coupling.
+We found that the exact critical exponent can be extracted from the large-order parameter $b$ which up to the best of our knowledge is the first time to extract exact critical exponents directly from large-order parameters.
+This prediction might open the door to directly extract exact critical exponents from obtaining the large-order behavior of a given perturbation series (strong-coupling (HT)).

-Since the ground state energy serves as the effective potential. it enables us to obtain all the critical exponents (exact) by just successive differentiation of the ground state energy (effective potential) with respect to the external magnetic field.
+Since the ground state energy serves as the effective potential, it enables us to obtain all the critical exponents (exact) by successive differentiation of the ground state energy (effective potential) with respect to the external magnetic field.

 The critical exponents of the Yang-Lee model are always stressed within the investigation of the zeros of the partition function which very recently has been exposed to experimental investigations \cite{yang-lee-exp}.
 In this work we extracted the edge exponent $\delta$ from the dependance of the order parameter on the external magnetic field.
 In Ref.\cite{abo-yang}, we have shown that the critical point of $\mathcal{PT}$- symmetry breaking is in fact a Yang-Lee edge singularity.
 So our results here might lead to experimental investigation of Yang-Lee edge singularity via testing $\mathcal{PT}$-symmetry breaking as well as watching the behavior of the order parameter near the point of symmetry breaking.